mezoistvan/angular-pwa-starter/README.md

 @angular/core v4.0.1
 ```

 4+ versions of Angular are likely to incorporate all of these features.
-Until then, this is intended to be an upgraded `ng init`.
+Until then, this is intended to be an upgraded `ng new <project-name>`.